mel-project/docs.themelio.org/content/try-themelio/melwalletd.md

   - `total_micromel`: total µMEL balance of wallet
   - `network`: 1 for testnet, 255 for mainnet
   - `address`: address-encoded covenant hash
+  - `locked`: boolean saying whether or not the wallet is locked.

 **Example**